martasd/fin-analyzer/README.md

 expensesByCategory(first: 3, category: GROCERIES)
 ```

-*NOTE:* All GraphQL queries and mutations can be imported into Insomnia client using `insomnia_graphql_collection.json`
+**NOTE:** All GraphQL queries and mutations can be imported into Insomnia client using `insomnia_export.json`
-export file, which is included in this repo.
+file, which is included in this repo.

 ## Testing